-Predicting a customer journey, also known as customer journey mapping is a fascinating process.
+Predicting a customer journey, also known as customer journey mapping, is a fascinating process.
 If you are a business owner, you must have encountered surprise visitors (first-time website visitors for online businesses and new walk-ins for brick-and-mortar establishments).
 It’s a wonderful feeling if these visitors become your customers.
 Isn’t it?
 Can you visualize that process?
-Visitors, or people who have no idea who you are, become aware of you and your brand’s existence.
+Visitors, or people without idea who you are, become aware of you and your brand’s existence.

-Customer journey mapping is visualizing or mapping your customers’ transformation from visitors to prospects, subscribers, initial purchasers, and hopefully raving fans.
-A wealth of information can be obtained about your customers when you map their journey correctly.
+Customer journey mapping visualizes or maps your customers’ transformation from visitors to prospects, subscribers, initial purchasers, and hopefully raving fans.
+When you map your customers' journey correctly, you can obtain a wealth of information about them.

 A customer journey map is an important tool for customer experience (CX) professionals.
 With a customer journey map, you can visualize the experience of interacting with your brand from your customer’s point of view.
 A journey map is a comprehensive interaction roadmap for clients – from brand discovery to purchasing.

-The journey could also be deliberately long-drawn and can take weeks or even months to begin and could span for months or even years (e.g., when someone decides to buy a house or car, or an enterprise decides upon and then subscribes to a helpdesk software provider).
+The journey could also be deliberately long, taking weeks or even months to begin and lasting months or even years (e.g., when someone decides to buy a house or car or an enterprise decides upon and subscribes to a helpdesk software provider).

 You see, products are meant to be used, not placed on a shelf and forgotten.
 Customers purchase products for usage.
 It’s this usage that creates experiences for customers.
 When you sell something, remember that you’re selling the experience of using the product.
 Products may come and go, but experiences linger in your client’s mind for a long time.
 A good experience can make customer journeys pleasant and drive business growth.

-On the other hand, even a single instance of an unpleasant experience can not only mar the customer’s journey but also drive them away from your brand resulting in churn.
+On the other hand, even a single unpleasant experience can not only mar the customer’s journey but also drive them away from your brand, resulting in churn.

 It won’t be unwise to say experience is the be-all and end-all of customer journeys.